maaslalaniii/Euley/README.md

 note: all these commands are available offline.

 ### TODO
-Add more language support, currently CLI supports only python
+Add more language support, currently CLI supports only python and javascript

 ### Contribute
 Additions to the module are always welcome! :raised_hands: